-- 1. The Executive Director of the Provider Agency or their designee must submit the CA State and the Federal breach reporting forms within two (2) business days and submit by fax to the BHCS Quality Assurance Office at (510)639-1346. - 2.
-It is the responsibility of every program/agency involved in a breach to file both reports with the Federal Trade Commission (FTC) and the CA Department of Public Health (CDHP). - 3.
-If it is established that BHCS is involved in the breach, the BHCS-QA Administrator or designee will evaluate the reports and submit reports as required: - a.
-If it falls under CA State or Federal regulations. - If it falls under CA regulations, the BHCS-QA staff will send a report to the CDPH Contacts listed below within 5 business days of the event, and will attach the breach reporting forms.
+- 1. The Executive Director of the Provider Agency or their designee must submit the breach reporting form (Attachment 2) within two (2) business days and submit by fax to the BHCS Quality Assurance Office at (510)639-1346. - 2.
+The BHCS-QA Administrator or designee will evaluate the report and follow up to determine: - a.
+If it falls under CA State or Federal regulations.

+If it falls under CA regulations, the BHCS-QA staff will send a report to the CDPH Ccontacts listed below within 5 business days of the event, and will attach the breach reporting forms (Attachment 2.)
 CDPH Contacts: